vadimdemedes/pastel/README.md

 }
 ```

-And last but not least, `bin` field.
+And last but not least, the `bin` field.
 This is the field which tells npm that your package contains a CLI and to ensure Pastel is working correctly, you must set it to `./build/cli.js`:

 ```json